 Is Binance a secure exchange?

 Yes, Binance is a secure exchange thanks to their Two Factor Authentication (2FA) capacity.
-This gives your account on Binance an added layer of protection beyond having an individual username and password.
+This gives your account an added layer of protection beyond having an individual username and password.
 You can set up your 2FA with SMS authentication or the Google Authentication app available on iOS and Android.

 Binance also provides the option of implementing an anti-phishing code, which is a code that will be provided with all official Binance emails to distinguish from potential scam emails used to retrieve your personal details (phishing).

 Upon your first year of using Binance, you will receive a trading fee discount of 50% whilst using BNB.
 On your 2nd, 3rd, and 4th year, you will be eligible for a 25%, 12.5%, and 6.75% discount respectively.
 There is no discount by your 5th year of using the platform.

 Depositing cryptocurrency to a Binance account is free.
 However, you might account for a network transaction fee that varies depending on the cryptocurrency you are depositing with.
 Network or blockchain fees are used to reward miners for their work in verifying the transaction you made, and the fee is usually negligible (under £2).
 This is not a fee charged by Binance.